MortenMeisler/Blazor.MSAL/README.md

 # Blazor MSAL (with Azure DevOps)
-Sample project showing how to configure MSAL Authentication in Blazor WebAssembly against Azure DevOps API
+This is a sample project showing how to configure MSAL Authentication in Blazor WebAssembly against Azure DevOps API

 ## Setup
 This project is based on the Microsoft Doc [Secure an ASP.NET Core Blazor WebAssembly standalone app with Azure Active Directory](https://docs.microsoft.com/en-us/aspnet/core/security/blazor/webassembly/standalone-with-azure-active-directory?view=aspnetcore-3.1)